Chelsea sale: Chicago Cubs owners and Citadel billionaire Ken Griffin team up to bid for Champions League holders

-Latest bid described as "the most complete bid on the table"; last six years have been the most successful in the Cubs' history; Mr Griffin's wealth estimated at $26.5bn by Forbes magazine
+Latest bid described as "the most complete bid on the table"; Griffin's wealth estimated at $26.5bn by Forbes magazine; former Chelsea striker Gianluca Vialli has been hired by Nick Candy to advise on his offer; Lord Sebastian Coe has joined Sir Martin Broughton's consortium bid

 The owners of the Chicago Cubs and Ken Griffin, the billionaire hedge fund tycoon, have joined forces to table a blockbuster bid for Chelsea Football Club.

-Sky News can exclusively reveal that the Ricketts family, who are long-term admirers of Chelsea, and Mr Griffin have formed an investment group that will lodge a formal offer for last season's Champions League winners on Friday - the deadline set for bids to be in.
+Sky News revealed that the Ricketts family, who are long-term admirers of Chelsea, and Griffin have formed an investment group that will lodge a formal offer for last season's Champions League winners on Friday - the deadline set for bids to be in.

 The development, which will be publicly announced on Wednesday, presents a formidable competitor to rival bidders as Roman Abramovich's 19-year tenure as Chelsea's owner draws to a conclusion.